Case

 • Throughout my period of absence from the workplace, I kept my employer continuously updated about my progress.
 It was not until I commenced discussions about returning to work that I was abruptly dismissed.

-• Just because I was absent from work for ten months due to illness does not exempt my employer from having to abide by disability discrimination legislation.
+• The fact that I was absent from work for ten months because I had cancer does not exempt my employer from having to abide by disability discrimination legislation.

 caseb